h-hata/getstring/README.md

 ***proto typing***
 `int GetString(char *ptr,size_t plen,char *prompt,int pshadow);`
 ***description***
 Get one string from user. it returns when user presses the enter key.
-This means completion, comlete and history functions are supported in this API.
+This means completion, completion and history functions are supported and capsulated inside this API.
 ***parameters***
 ptr: the buffer address in which the string is stored.
 plen: the size of the buffer.
 It is recommended more than 1KB.